-You can refer to one of my old blog post about the difference between inbound & outbound marketing techniques to find a vivid explanation of the marketing methods.
-By reading that you can decide which promotion method suits the best for you.
+You can refer to one of my old blog post about the difference between inbound and outbound marketing techniques to find a vivid explanation of the marketing methods.
+By reading this post, you can decide which promotion method suits the best for you.

-To get maximize ROI, you must integrate all possible channels including traditional methods too.
-You can outsource some of your work too but never forget to analyze your marketing strategies on a regular basis.
+To maximize ROI, you must integrate all possible channels, including traditional methods too.
+You can outsource some of your work, but never forget to analyze your marketing strategies.

-The Chinese brands like Xiaomi, Vivo & Oppo have already proved it surpassing the companies like Samsung & Nokia which were holding a major market share for a long time.
-Again it’s time sensitive and may change in the future.
+The Chinese brands like Xiaomi, Vivo, and Oppo have already proved it by surpassing the companies like Samsung and Nokia, which were holding a considerable market share for a long time.
+Again it’s time-sensitive and may change in the future.

-Though quality & after-sales service plays a major role in gaining & retaining customers, the price is a very sensitive point in the marketing which lures most of the customers to buy your products or services.
+Although quality and after-sales service play a significant role in gaining & retaining customers, the price is a very sensitive point in the marketing which lures most of the customers to buy your products or services.

-The another point is a price determination which mainly consists of R&D cost, overall manufacturing expenses, marketing budget & profit share.
+Another point is price determination, which mainly consists of R&D cost, overall manufacturing expenses, marketing budget & profit share.

 If you simply think about it, you may find your wrong strategies can increase your marketing budget compromising over the profit share.